Mainspring

 Seed Round in 2020

-TeraWatt Technology Inc., founded in 2017 and headquartered in Santa Clara, California, specializes in the design and development of lithium-ion rechargeable batteries for various electrified applications.
-The company focuses on producing batteries that combine energy and power density with safety, catering to the needs of industrial clients.
-Through advanced engineering practices and efficient production processes, TeraWatt Technology aims to provide long-lasting, safe, and reliable power alternatives, supporting a wide range of electrification initiatives.
-Additionally, TeraWatt has a subsidiary located in Tokyo, Japan, further expanding its reach in the global market.
+TeraWatt Technology Inc., founded in 2017 and headquartered in Santa Clara, California, with a subsidiary in Tokyo, Japan, specializes in the design and development of lithium-ion rechargeable batteries for various electrified applications.
+The company focuses on manufacturing batteries that combine energy and power density with safety, catering to industrial clients in need of long-lasting and reliable power solutions.
+TeraWatt Technology employs competitive engineering practices and production processes to ensure high-quality battery performance, positioning itself as a key player in the rechargeable battery market.

 Commonwealth Fusion Systems